TomasHubelbauer/github-pages-integration-pat/readme.md

 ## To-Do

-### See if it is possible to call the GitHub Pages API with integration PAT
+### Confirm GitHub Pages just deploy on an integration PAT push and update

-In the workflow file, add the PAT the `pages` read/write scope so that it can use the API and see if it works.
-If so, updated the `github-pages` repository of mine to codify this best practice.
+I have seen this happen pretty consistently so I think most of this document is not relevant anymore.

 ### See if using a custom PAT to push a change to the workflow repository loops